KaffeDiem/dIM/README.md

+# dIM Chat

-# dIM (Decentralised Instant Messenger)
+dIM stands for Decentralized Instant Messenger.

-### (Help wanted to build an Android version)

-A chat app for iOS which uses Bluetooth to send, receive and route messages.
+It is a chat app built for iOS devices first and foremost.
+It will also run on iPad.
+It works by relaying messages through the Bluetooth connections of other dIM users.

 ![icon](./images/icon.png "dIM")

-dIM works by sending messages to nearby users using Bluetooth.
+*Get started* by cloning the project and deploy it to an iPhone.
+**Help is also wanted to build an Android version**

 ![local](./images/local.png)

+Messages sent through dIM is sent through the peer-to-peer network that all dIM users are maintaining.
+The network is set up as soon as dIM has been opened for the first time, and is running is long as the app has not been force-closed and Bluetooth is enabled.

 If the user is not available dIM will try to route the message trough other users until the message is received.
+This also uses a smart algorithm that minimizes sent messages on the network.

 ![local](./images/relay.png)

 ## Build and run
 Clone the project and open `dIM.xcodeproj` in Xcode.
 Build and run on a simulator running iOS >15.0.
-Notice that Bluetooth capabilities do not work on simulator devices.
+Notice that Bluetooth only work on physical devices.

 ## Documentation
 Documentation can be found on [dimchat.org](https://www.dimchat.org).

-### Generate docs
+### Build documentation
-Documentation is generated with [Jazzy](https://github.com/realm/jazzy).
-Use the command-line argument `jazzy --build-tool-arguments -scheme,bluetoothChat,-sdk,iphonesimulator15.2 --min-acl internal` to build the documentation.
+Open the project, navigate to `Product -> Build Documentation`.
+The `build-docs.sh` script can also be run.